-If you’re new to the South Beach Diet, you’re likely just learning all about Phase 1 and feeling pretty good now that you’ve cleaned out your cupboards and refrigerator of all sugary, starchy carbs.
-You’re also now eating a wide variety healthy and energizing foods instead.
+If you’re new to the South Beach Diet, you’re likely just learning all about Phase 1 and feeling pretty good now that you’ve cleaned out your cupboards and refrigerator of all sugary and starchy carbs.
+You’re also starting to eat a wide variety healthy and energizing foods instead.

 Now it’s time to hit your stride in another way — by lacing up your walking shoes and heading out into the great outdoors!
 If you’ve been fairly sedentary up until now, or you used to walk but haven’t in a while, you’ll definitely want to check in with your doctor before you start.
 But once you get the green light, plan to build walking into your weekly routine.
-With the warmer temperatures of spring, now’s the perfect time to get out and walk.
+With the warmer temperatures of spring, now’s the perfect time to get out and hit your stride.
 You’ll not only tone your muscles and burn more calories, but you’ll feel great, too.
 When the weather is inclement, plan an indoor walk at the mall, health club, or Y.

 Here are some tips to keep in mind.

 - Get the right shoes.
 Ideally, you should wear walking shoes, cross-training shoes, or running shoes.
 Avoid cotton socks and choose synthetic athletic socks that will wick away moisture while keeping your feet dry and blister-free.

 - Practice good form.
 Before you start walking, stand up straight.
 Think of yourself as tall and proud.
 As you walk, be conscious of your posture.
 Pull in your abdominal muscles, keep your chest lifted, and avoid leading with your chin, which could cause neck and back pain.
 Don’t lean forward or backward as you walk, since this can cause back pain.